From Dream to Reality: Voices of Hope and Action

 You are invited to attend the Interfaith Dialogue Panel discussion on January 26 from 12:30PM - 1:30PM CST.
 Loyola faculty, staff, and students will come together to share how various faith-based activities incorporate Dr. King's principles.
 Meet via Zoom to engage in discussion with faith-based experts, and learn about Hinduism, Catholicism, Islam, & Judaism.
 Registration is available online.

-New in 2021, part of our Black History Month Speaker series will include a Graduate Students Roundtable Discussion via Zoom on February 4 from 12:00PM – 1:00PM CST.
-Loyola graduate students are invited to attend the event to learn about best practices regarding accessing and successfully engaging in participatory research opportunities.
-We encourage graduate students to register to attend the event.
+New in 2021, part of our Black History Month Speaker series will include a Participatory Action Research - A Roundtable Discussion via Zoom on February 4 from 12:00PM – 1:00PM CST.
+Loyola faculty, staff, and students are invited to register to attend the event to learn about best practices regarding accessing and successfully engaging in participatory research opportunities.

 We are excited to announce that University faculty, staff, students and alumni are invited to submit a short video highlighting support of this year’s Celebrating Black History theme, From Dream to Reality: Voices of Hope and Action.
 We will share selected videos online throughout January and February.